true-async/php-true-async-rfc/basic.md

 wait for their completion, handle exceptions, or cancel their execution.

 Scope serves as a **point of responsibility** in managing coroutine resources.

+This is especially useful for frameworks or top-level components that need to control resources and coroutines created by lower-level functions without any knowledge of what those functions do.
+Without Coroutine Scope, implementing such control at the application level is extremely difficult.

 #### Scope waiting